Napa Valley AVA

 PlumpJack turned every head in the wine world when they bottled their $135 1997 Cabernet Sauvignon Reserve with a screw top closure - the first luxury wine producer to do so.
 Even though the decision involved cork integrity (an alarming 10 percent of all wines are considered “corked” or undrinkable when opened), the move raised eyebrows both in this country and abroad.

-PlumpJack’s owners fully supported the move and, the fact is, PlumpJack makes some great wines that are always in high demand.
-Because of this fact we know you will enjoy this month’s Diamond Series Wine Club selection from PlumpJack.
+PlumpJack’s owners fully supported the move, and the fact is, PlumpJack makes some great wines that are always in high demand.
+Because of this fact we know you will enjoy this month’s Diamond Wine Club selection from PlumpJack.
 A good many wine industry insiders feel it would be uncool to think anything else.

 We hope that you are enjoying the holiday season, as we certainly are here in the Napa Valley!
 2014 marked our twentieth harvest off of our Estate in Oakville, and we are thrilled with how spectacular this vintage is shaping up.
 While we wait patiently for this great vintage now aging gracefully in barrel, we can enjoy those already in bottle, which includes our very special 2012 PlumpJack Merlot, Napa Valley, that is included in this month’s wine club shipment.